hugomorg/cue/README.md

 Simply pass a UTC `DateTime` as the `schedule` in `create_job!/1`/`create_job/1`.
 If you want the job to run immediately you can do something like `create_job!(schedule: DateTime.utc_now())` (don't worry if it is slightly in the past, it will still run immediately).

-If you want the job to be cleaned up regardless of status, set `autoremove` to `true`, either in `create_job!/1`/`create_job/1` or at the module level.
-This does not apply to scheduled jobs.

 ## Deleting jobs

 Jobs are not automatically deleted.
 To delete all jobs scoped to `YourModule`, simply call `YourModule.remove_jobs()`.
 For more advanced filtering see `Cue.remove_jobs/1`.